Prior Conservatories Home Page Create an Outlook that is exceptional

 If your knowledge and skills are not entirely up to scratch you could still save money by purchasing the kit on a supply only basis, and then employing a local builder or installer to complete the construction.
 Not strictly do-it-yourself perhaps, but it should still be significantly cheaper than buying one on a supply and fit basis.

-Additional Advice for your Self Build Conservatory Kit...
+Additional Advice For Your Self Build Conservatory Kit...

 1. Take your measurements in millimetres.
-Everybody now deals in metric measurements such as meters and centimeters, so if you use old sizes such as feet and inches, it could lead to misunderstandings or mistakes, which could prove very costly.
+Everybody now deals in metric measurements such as metres and centimeters, so if you use old sizes such as feet and inches, it could lead to misunderstandings or mistakes, which could prove very costly.

 2. Check that any adjoining house walls are level.
 It is easy to assume when you are measuring for your DIY conservatory that the size you take at base level will be the same at the top of the frame.
 This is not necessarily the case.